 Every year, over 140,000 Americans get diagnosed with colorectal cancer, and every year over 50,000 die from it; in fact, colorectal cancer is the second-leading cause of cancer death in the United States.
-In order to increase awareness of this devastating disease, March has been recognized as National Colorectal Cancer Awareness Month.
-During this time of increased focus, the message from doctors and healthcare practitioners all across the country is clear: get screened early.
+In order to increase awareness of this devastating disease, one month a year (March) is recognized as National Colorectal Cancer Awareness Month.
+Year-round, however, the message from doctors and healthcare practitioners all across the country is clear: get screened early.
 Indeed, according to the American Cancer Society (cancer.gov), the 5-year survival rate is 90% when the cancer is detected at the earliest stage through early detection screening tests.

 What is the Colon and What Does it Do?

 To understand the origin and risk of colorectal cancer, it’s helpful to first understand the colon and how it fits into the digestive process.
 Even though the terms colon and large intestine are often used interchangeably, the colon is technically one part of the large intestine along with the cecum, rectum, and anal canal.
 The colon is by far the biggest component of the large intestine, and it is typically further subdivided into (in order of succession along the digestive tract, after the small intestine) the ascending colon, transverse colon, descending colon, and sigmoid colon.

 In the course of the normal digestive process, food that has been mashed into a pulp in the mouth (known as a food bolus) makes its way to the stomach where it is subjected to a first round of digestive juices.
 The resulting semi-liquid substance, called chyme, is then passed to the small intestine.
 In the small intestine, enzyme-rich juices from the pancreas, liver, and the small intestine itself combine to break down the chyme into constituent nutrients that can be absorbed into the bloodstream.